david-elfau/js-test-elfau/README.md

 * Adobe XD: I have created the business skeleton on XD and exported to html and CSS to save time.
 Because I am not an expert in web design.

 ### Structure
+The game has these main parts:
+* Store: Manager of the game, it is a hook reducer to listen all the actions of the business and execute.
+  * It is a big hook reducer to keep de data consistency in all the game.
+  * It saves the data in cookie in every player interaction.
+* Business: Manager the interactions and UI of the businesses.
+  * It is split in the different components: Upgrade, hire manager and production.
+  * In every interaction updates the store.
+* DataRecover: When the game is loaded, loads the cookie, initialize the Store and shows the gold earn during the idle
+* Gold: It is a panel that updates with the store.

 ### Data Management